Tag Archives: autism

 Are you debating about testing?

 Some parents debate about whether or not to test.
-Or they test, and get a diagnosis of “we can’t say it’s autism but we can’t rule it out.”
+Or they test and end up with a diagnosis of “we can’t say it’s autism but we can’t rule it out.”
 They wonder about whether to seek out special education services.
 For more on those topics and on what to do while waiting for a diagnosis, check out my post on “Autism?
 ADHD?
 Delayed?
 Or just quirky?

 What was the Cause?
 Is there a Cure?